katikkale15/yolo_v8_custom-drones/README.md

-# yolo_v8_custom-drones
+This is one of the most tedious tasks to do in a computer vision project, annotations and training a custom model to obtain weights for tracking or detection.

-This repository has the notebook to obtain the weights of a drone dataset.
+This notebook covers the code blocks that are to be used for the weight formation, even with just a few more lines of code you can add the testing of the obtained weights.